Uninvited Guests: Common UK Weeds

 Docking Dock leaf UK weed

 Dock species like Broadleaf Dock have large, broad leaves and reddish stems.
-They can be useful when you've been stung by a nettle but they are an eyesore when wanting the perfect lawn!
+They can be useful when you've been stung by a nettle, but they are an eyesore when you want the perfect lawn!
 They often thrive in low-nutrient soils and areas with poor drainage - so this makes removing them easier.

 How to remove dock from your lawn